starwispsora/dorados/README.md

 - Configuration Files:
         CMakeLists.txt: Defines how the package is built, specifying the compilation and linking instructions. package.xml: Provides metadata about the package, including dependencies, version, and description.

-Summary

-In essence, all these files work together to build, configure, and run the turtlesim package effectively.
-The nodes are the executables that perform specific tasks, while the other files define how these tasks are carried out, configured, and communicated.
-Each component ensures that the package functions correctly and integrates seamlessly with other ROS2 elements.

  ***